SF-ITE/jekyll-netlify-boilerplate/_posts/2019-08-01-so-i-had-to-learn-fucking-jekyll-today.md

 7. Middleman
 8. Gridsome

 There are actually a [lot more](https://www.staticgen.com/) of them.
 Look, they are all just slightly different ways of doing the exact same thing, but because they all have their own snytactical quirks and conventions, there is an attention cost in learning each in turn.
 Worse, some are based on Ruby, some JavaScript, Python, etc; so there are dependencies to consider, as well as local development environments to be installed.
+Madness!
+Madness, I tell you!

+So, why not pick one and be done with it?
+Because I do not get to pick; that's why.
+The client always dictates the specs, even when the specs are wrong.
+If I get tasked with building a first person shooter in Python or a snappy chat app in Unity, well of course its going to be shit, but I have to make it the best pile it can be.